SkelterLabsInc/android-speech/stt/README.md

-# AIQ.TALK STT Android Example
+# AIQ.STT Android Example

-This repository contains simple Android demo program to call a streaming speech-to-text request using AIQ.TALK STT service.
+This repository contains simple Android demo program to call a streaming speech-to-text request using AIQ.STT service.
 For now, we only provide streaming example.

 ## Note

-To use AIQ.TALK STT request, you should enter API key in [MainActivity.java](app/src/main/java/aiq/speech/example/android/MainActivity.java).
+To use AIQ.STT request, you should enter API key in [MainActivity.java](app/src/main/java/aiq/speech/example/android/MainActivity.java).
 If you don't have API key, get one from [AIQ Console](https://aiq.skelterlabs.com/console).

 ```java
     /**